martyav/learn-haskell/README.md

 ### Hello world

+This was my first attempt at a program.
+I opened up the [Haskell wiki](https://wiki.haskell.org) and looked up how to print a string.

 1. Create a new file with an *.hs* extension.
 2. In the new file, type and save: